- What are The Best Dog Foods for German Shepherd Dogs and Puppies in 2020?

 - What to Look For in German Shepherd Dog Foods

-1. My Top Pick: Holistic Select Natural Dry Dog Food (for Large Breed)
+- Best Dry Dog Food: Holistic Select Natural Dry Dog Food (for Large Breed)

 The Holistic Select pet company has been in existence for ten years.
-Their product line includes a wide variety of dry foods and canned foods, and the Holistic Select Natural Adult Dry Food was selected to represent the other products in the line for these best dog foods for German shepherds reviews.
+Their product line includes a wide variety of dry foods and canned foods, and The Holistic Select Natural Adult Dry Food was selected to represent the other products in the line for these best dog foods for German shepherds reviews.

 The formula is grain-free and made with real chicken without any by-product meals, wheat, gluten, artificial ingredients or preservatives, which makes it a good option for large breed dogs with food allergies or sensitivities.